Improwised/kb.repairrabbit.github.io/content/Employees/How to assign a privilege to different categories?.md

 #### Important
-Privilege for customers will be automatically assigned.
-On adding a new customer, the registered e-mail ID of customer would be their login ID.
-Password will be sent automatically to the registered e-mail ID.
+Privilege for Customers will be automatically assigned.
+On adding a new Customer, the registered email of Customer would be his login Id and Password will be sent automatically to registered email.